rshelat97/python_email/README.md

 # python_email

-set up to send emails from your gmail account using python script
+set up to send emails using python script
+- Can be used to send multiple copies to multiple recipients